xiGUAwanOU/tech-note/service-configurations/tomcat/install-and-configuration.md

 To allow the remote access, modify the `webapps/manager/META-INF/context.xml` file, change the IP address to `.*`.

-Don't forget to restart Tomcat after modified the configuration files.
+Don't forget to restart Tomcat after modifying the configuration files.

 Access Tomcat manager GUI using following URL: